hciuse/twitter-study/readme.md

 2. Call `renv::restore()` from the R terminal
 3. Put the preprocessed data from OSF into the folder called "data"
    - The cleaned data set called `cleaned_data.rds`
-   - The XLSX file called `employment-germany-by-occupation-2023.xlsx`
+   - The XLSX file called `employment-germany-by-occupation-2023.xlsx`.
+Retrieved from Destatis
    - If you have access to the MuSPAD data, put the `muspad_22-Nov-2022.rds` and `MuSPAD_data_subset.csv` files in the data folder
 4. Now you can run the scripts in the `R` folder to reproduce the plots
 5. The resulting plots can be found in the `plots` folder.
 Each scripts generates a PDF and PNG version of the plot